 What You Said to Me Synopsis

-The year is 1893, Clifford Brandt has built his fortune from the ground up; however, after the price in silver drops, he is forced to close his mines.
+The year is 1893; Clifford Brandt has built his fortune from the ground up; however, after the price of silver drops, he is forced to close his mines.
 With no income, banks closing, and violence rising, Clifford will do all he can to protect his family, but at what cost?

 Flash-forward to present-day and Jillian Parisi-Duffy is overwhelmed with the files Tucker Kintzler has sent her from Missouri, though she won’t openly admit it.
 With paperwork piled all over the house, Nolan steps in with a solution.

 Tisha Crowder is in deep water.
-Caught shoplifting and facing serious consequences; Nolan, her attorney, works out a deal that could keep her record clean and provide Tisha with a chance to do the right thing.
-Angry, bitter, and rebellious, Tisha is not easy to work with; but, could this summer job be a key to unlocking the events of the past and answer the questions Tisha’s been searching for?
+Caught shoplifting and facing serious consequences, Nolan, her attorney, works out a deal that could keep her record clean and provide Tisha with a chance to do the right thing.
+Angry, bitter, and rebellious, Tisha is not easy to work with; but, could this summer job be key to unlocking past events and answering the questions Tisha’s been searching for?

 Overall Series Rating: